Sadham-Hussian/IMAGE-FILTERS/README.md

-# IMAGIPI
+# IMAGIFI

 ## About the Project

-IMAGIPI is a application that applies Instagram filters like Gaussian, Gotham, Riverdale and many more.
+IMAGIFI is an application that applies Instagram filters like Gaussian, Gotham, Riverdale and many more.
 UI is added to IMAGIFI using Tkinter for better visualisation.

 ## Getting Started